chm1975/chm/filecoin_consensus_visualization_toold.md

 <table>
  </td>
-   <td>User has the complete entity information of workers (nodes), tasks and users and all is synchronized and has related links to any direction.
+   <td>Users have complete information on all entities: workers (nodes), tasks and users.
+All entities are synchronized and are linked to each other.
    </td>
   </tr>
 </table>